 These lists provide an overview of recent Media titles that may interest researchers in the various subject fields.
 They also provide recommended keywords for searching for similar videos in the catalog.
-Didn't find what you were looking for?
+We encourage patrons to recommend items for the collection.
 Suggest an item for us to purchase!

 The Circulation Department details specific information about borrowing Media items, including loan periods, renewals, and late fines.

-Media reserves are submitted through UCORES.
-Titles should be submitted as soon as possible to ensure availability on the first day of classes.
-Professors who would like the library to purchase Media items for course reserve should complete a UCORES request with the title, director, etc.
+Media reserves are submitted through Blackboard.
+Please refer to our Guide for using the course reserves system.
+Requests should be submitted as soon as possible to ensure availability on the first day of classes.
+Professors who would like the library to purchase Media items for course reserve should submit the request in Blackboard as well.

 All Media items on Course Reserve circulate for four three or seven hours and can be taken from the library for classroom presentations.
 If you will need additional time, please ask the attendant to adjust the loan period, being mindful that if you are not the instructor who placed the disc on reserve, the request should be limited to a reasonable time.

 An alternative to borrowing media items for immediate use, is to submit a booking request to use the item on a future date.
 Booking an item reserves it for a specified period, and leaves it free for other patrons to use until that specified (booked) time.